 The only "Weapon" you will need in your inshore/near shore quiver!

 Century Technology used in The Weapon

-A combination of vacuum and heat pressure applied during the curing process that compresses the composite and evacuates any excess air and resin.
-This process makes a completely void free composite that will make our deflection.
+A combination of vacuum and heat pressure is applied during the curing process that compresses the composite and evacuates any excess air and resin.
+This process makes a completely void-free composite that will make our deflection.

 One of the strongest materials known to man.

-Graphene was developed by scientist at the University of Manchester in England.
-It is two hundred times stronger than steel, harder than diamond, while remaining flexible.
+Graphene was developed by scientists at the University of Manchester in England.
+It is two hundred times stronger than steel, and harder than a diamond while remaining flexible.
 It is manufactured in sheets that are only a molecule thick.
-In this application it is used for strength, weight reduction, durability, recovery, and anti-torsional properties.
+In this application, it is used for strength, weight reduction, durability, recovery, and anti-torsional properties.

 This is a nano-fiber resin used to make the resin structural as well as a glue for the carbon.
 This gives up to a 30% weight reduction with up to a 70% increase in tinsel strength.

-This is a Nano-fiber resin impregnated to an S grade fiber glass that performs like a carbon fiber but maintains the benefits of glass.
+This is a Nano-fiber resin impregnated with S-grade fiberglass that performs like a carbon fiber but maintains the benefits of glass.